penway/homepage/content/post/Courses/ME5410/Lesson1/index.md

 Solid solution: mixing two solid together, and they are mixed at atomic level, to form a new material.

 *page 45*

 Mechanical properties is always important even for materail that is not used for mechanical purpose.
-Such as some material used in sea water,
+Such as some material used in sea water.
+And many failure of material is due to mechanical failure.

+*page 50*
+If several material have very different thermal expansion coefficient, there will be large residual stress when they are bonded together.